Wu Ming-ji

-Wu Ming-ji or Wu Ming-chi (吳明機 (吴明机, Wú Míngjī)) is a Taiwanese politician.
+Wu Ming-ji or Wu Ming-chi (吳明機 (吴明机, Wú Míngjī)) is a Taiwanese management scientist.
 He was the Deputy Minister of the Council for Economic Planning and Development (CEPD) of the Executive Yuan in 2012–2013.

-Early life
+Education

-Wu earned his doctoral degree from the Graduate Institute of Technology and Innovation Management from National Chengchi University.
+Wu graduated from National Taipei University of Technology with a bachelor's degree in electrical engineering and earned a Master of Business Administration (M.B.A.) from the University of Southern California in the United States.
+He then earned his Ph.D. in technology management and innovation management from National Chengchi University in 2008.
+His doctoral dissertation was titled, "Economies of platform innovation theory through knowledge modularization and reuse: The cases of software components and silicon intellectual properties (SIPs)".

 Political career

 Prior to his appointment as the CEPD deputy ministry, Wu was the Director-General of the Department of Industrial Technology of the Ministry of Economic Affairs.

 He is currently also the Director-General of Industrial Development Bureau of the Ministry of Economic Affairs.